laurieroy/vue-pizza-firebase/README.md

-# pizza-planet
+# pizza-planet -WIP

-A pizza ordering site using Vue.
+A pizza ordering site using Vue2.
 Followed a [code-along](https://www.packtpub.com/product/vue-js-build-a-full-stack-app-with-firebase-vuex-and-router-video/9781838980627) by [Chris Dixon](https://chrisdixon.dev/courses/vue-3/)

+Lost connection to the tutorial, not sure if I will pick up later.
+Was adding mutation to store.

 ## Build Setup